dylanized/peezy-test/README.md

 ```
 In this example, the async `beforeAll` is run first, then Test #1, then the async Test #2, and finally the `afterAll`.

-Here's a similar example but with wrapAll:
+Here's a similar example using wrapAll:

 ```
 test.suite("wrapAll Example",